nizanrosh/okta-aws-cli/README.md

 okta-aws-cli <command>
 ```

-- `run` will run the cli, follow the prompts accordingly.
+- `run` will run the cli app, follow the prompts accordingly.
 - `configure` provides the option to configure your user settings in order to avoid prompting each time you run the cli.
 You can skip configurations you wish to keep emtpy, I.E. - aws region.
 The cli will prompt for mandatory parameters in case they are not in your user settings.